crubiogarcia/crubiogarcia.github.io/README.md

 # Computational Design
-**About me**
+**About me:**
   Hi, my name is Carmen and I am a Computational Designer in the Architecture team at Foster and Partners in London.
 #### Technical Skills: Grasshopper, Python, C#, Dynamo, Rhinoceros, Revit

 ## Work Experience